ShaneOG2/ProgrammingForDAp1/README.md

 ![Heading image](img/Shane_O'Gorman's_n_Programming_for_Data_Analysis_n_Project_1.png)

 ## Overview ##
-This repository contains my work for the Project 1 of the Programming for Data Analysis module.
+This repository contains my work for Project 1 of the Programming for Data Analysis module.
 I have outlined below a brief description of the problem, how the program works and the references I used.

 ### Problem Statement ###